google/gapid/gapis/README.md

 Application-allocated memory is often handed to the graphics driver.
 Commands like `glTexImage2D` has a pointer to an application-allocated buffer as the data parameter.
 In order to replay these commands correctly, the replay system needs to allocate chunks of memory big enough to hold the buffers, populate them with observed memory, and finally, hand allocation-relative pointers to the replay target’s driver.

-In order to reduce the number of small allocations required in a replay, a pass is performed over all the atoms, and all the overlapping observed memory ranges in the capture are merged into the fewest number of allocations required to encapsulate all observations.
+In order to reduce the number of small allocations required in a replay, a pass is performed over all the commands, and all the overlapping observed memory ranges in the capture are merged into the fewest number of allocations required to encapsulate all observations.
 Replay pointers are then adjusted to be relative to the start address of the merged block.

 ![Memory Observations](docs/observations.svg)